 Limitations to Consider

 While the Magic Formula is powerful, it’s not infallible.
 It primarily relies on quantitative metrics and doesn’t account for qualitative factors like management changes, industry disruptions, or macroeconomic shifts.
-Therefore, it’s advisable to use it as a tool within a broader investment strategy, possibly supplemented with additional research.
+Therefore, it’s advisable to use it as an educational tool within a broader investment strategy, possibly supplemented with additional research.

 Summing It Up